-The frieze above the entrance to this residential building in Prague’s Vinohrady district presents an idealized portrait of domestic life in communist Czechoslovakia.
+The classical-style frieze above the entrance to this residential building in Prague’s Vinohrady district presents an idealized portrait of domestic life in communist Czechoslovakia.

 Typically for a work of socialist realism — the only approved form of public art — a happy proletarian family dominates the scene.
 The mother nurses a newborn citizen, while the engineer father draws up designs for a new steel mill (the plan for which appears as a backdrop).
 In the two wings, meanwhile, children engage in health-giving musical and sporting activities.